Student loans 10 January 2023

 FAFSA Income Limits, Eligibility, And Application Guide

-FAFSA helps students get the financial aid to cover educational expenses.
-We explain the steps and how to apply
+FAFSA helps students get the financial aid to cover educational expenses and there is no maximum income cutoff for eligibility.

-There is no specific cutoff for FAFSA income limits in 2023.
+There is no specific cutoff for FAFSA income limits.
 However, there are various other factors considered in a FAFSA application for determining the amount and type of aid that you will receive.

 Primary factors used to calculate Expected Family Contribution